franckverrot/stage1/help/_posts/2000-12-31-what-can-stage1-do-for-me-and-how.md

 2. The build itself
 3. Deploying the container

 Depending on your project type or configuration, a different base container will be used.
-Right now, most projects use [the Symfony 2 base image]({% post_url 1900-12-29-the-symfony-2-base-image %}/), which contains everything you need to run a Symfony 2 projects as its name suggests.
+Right now, most projects use [the Symfony2 base image]({% post_url 1900-12-29-the-symfony2-base-image %}/), which contains everything you need to run a Symfony2 projects as its name suggests.
 Prepation of the build container includes tasks like setting up ssh keys and configuration to be able to clone the repository.

 > You can also use [a bare image]({% post_url 1900-12-30-the-ubuntu-precise-12-04-base-image %}/) and easily provision your build using existing provisioning tools, like [Ansible]({% post_url 1800-12-31-how-to-provision-my-containers-using-ansible %}/), [CFengine]({% post_url 1800-12-30-how-to-provision-my-containers-using-cfengine %}/), [Chef]({% post_url 1800-12-29-how-to-provision-my-containers-using-chef %}/), [Puppet]({% post_url 1800-12-28-how-to-provision-my-containers-using-puppet %}/) or [Salt]({% post_url 1800-12-27-how-to-provision-my-containers-using-salt %}/)
 {:.note}